dpeerlab/Vectra_Imaging_pipeline/README.md

 # Vectra Imaging Processing Pipeline

-Multiplex imaging data is providing dramatic opportunities to understand the tumor microenvironment, but there is an acute need for better analysis tools.
-Here we provide a pipeline for multiplexed imaging quality control and processing.
+Multiplexed imaging data is providing dramatic opportunities to understand the tumor microenvironment, but there is an acute need for better analysis tools.
+Here, we provide a pipeline for multiplexed imaging quality control and processing.
 It contains three core steps:

-First, preprocess raw images to remove undesired noise (introduced by technical sources) while retaining biological signal.
-Next, perform segmentation to draw boundaries around individual cells, making it possible to discern morphology and which features, such as detected RNA or protein belong to each cell.
-Finally, extract cellular feature from images via segmentation and assign cell types to each cell.
-We have been working on each of these steps, applying, comparing and optimizing cutting-edge computer vision and machine learning techniques to transform digital images into cell-level measurements.
-All the codes are wroten in Python.
+1. Preprocess raw images to remove undesired noise (introduced by technical sources) while retaining biological signal
+2. Perform segmentation to draw boundaries around individual cells, making it possible to discern morphology and which features, such as detected RNA or protein, belong to each cell.
+3. Extract cellular feature from images via segmentation and assign cell types to each cell.

+To transform digital images into cell-level measurements, we have been applying, comparing and optimizing cutting-edge computer vision and machine learning techniques to each of the steps above.
+All code is written in Python.